2007 World Series: Background

 This was the fourth time since the beginning of interleague play in 1997 that a World Series matchup would be a rematch from the regular season.
 The Rockies beat the Red Sox 2-1 in a three game series at Fenway Park from June 12–14.

-The Rockies entered the Series having won 21 of their last 22 games, going back to the end of the regular season, including sweeps of the Philadelphia Phillies in the NLDS and the Arizona Diamondbacks in the NLCS.
+Over the course of 29 days in September through the middle of October, the Rockies won 21 games and lost just once, including sweeps of the Philadelphia Phillies in the NLDS and the division rival Arizona Diamondbacks in the NLCS.
 They also beat the San Diego Padres in the NL Wild Card tie-breaker.
+The Rockies run in 2007 proved to be one of the most unlikely postseason runs in MLB history, having just 33/1 odds at the start of 2007 to win the National League.
+The Rockies' eight-day layoff was the longest in MLB postseason history, caused by their sweep in the NLCS, the ALCS going seven games, and scheduling by MLB.

-The Red Sox swept the Los Angeles Angels of Anaheim in the ALDS and defeated the Cleveland Indians in the ALCS after trailing three games to one, taking the final three contests by a combined score of 30–5.
+The Red Sox were more a conventionally dominant team, leading the American League East for most the season.
+In the postseason, the Red Sox swept the Los Angeles Angels of Anaheim in the ALDS and defeated the Cleveland Indians in the ALCS after trailing three games to one, taking the final three contests by a combined score of 30–5.
+There were a number of the famed curse-breaking 2004 Red Sox players still with the team.
 Neither participating team was in the previous year's postseason.
-The Rockies' eight-day layoff was the longest in MLB postseason history, caused by their sweep in the NLCS, the ALCS going seven games, and scheduling by MLB.

 Per the 2006 Collective Bargaining Agreement, the Red Sox had home-field advantage in the World Series following the American League's 5–4 win in the 2007 All-Star Game.
 The first two games took place in Boston, with games 3 and 4 in Denver.